gbaeke/quick-guides/service-account/README.md

 # check the YAML of the deployment and check for serviceAccount
 kubectl get deploy nginx -o yaml

-# exec into the container of an nginx pod
+# exec into the container of the nginx pod
 export POD_NAME=$(kubectl get pods -l "app=nginx" -o jsonpath="{.items[0].metadata.name}")
 kubectl exec -it $POD_NAME -- sh